 Applications 101: Terms & Definitions

-Here at College MatchPoint, we are gearing up for college application season which begins in earnest in August.
-Depending on where students are applying to college, they may need to complete a number of different applications.
+Depending on where you are applying to college, you may need to complete a number of different applications.
 The vast majority of the students we work with at College MatchPoint use the Common App and/or ApplyTexas, but it is worth familiarizing yourself with all of the types of applications you may face during the college admissions process.

 The Common Application (Common App): an undergraduate college application that students can use to apply to more than 500 private and public schools